 A Stunning Main Course

 I think lamb and goat cheese is a perfect combination.
-The goat cheese sauce here is a simple one that pairs beautifully with any grilled or broiled red or white meat.
+The goat cheese sauce here is a simple one, that I learned from Chef Dean Fearing, that pairs beautifully with any grilled or broiled red or white meat.
 For years, I often made little sandwiches on toast with leftover roast leg of lamb and soft ripened goat cheese.
 Much later, I merged a couple of thoughts together and developed a more formal recipe at home for dinner parties.

 Tarragon-Crusted Lamb with Goat Cheese Fondue